 - Prepare your stories: Develop a set of stories from your personal and professional experiences that demonstrate your leadership potential, your problem-solving skills, and your motivation to work at BCG

-- Be specific: Use the SAR (Situation-Action-Result) framework to answer behavioral questions.
+- Be specific: Use the STAR (Situation-Task-Action-Result) framework to answer behavioral questions.
 Be specific, provide details, and highlight your role in the situation

 - Show your interest: Ask thoughtful questions about BCG, its culture, and its clients.
 Show your interest in the company and the consulting industry

 The Most Common Mistakes in BCG Interviews and How to Avoid Them

 Despite your best efforts, you may still make some common mistakes during the interview.
 Here are some mistakes to avoid: